 If you are not sure, try Standard PWM which is supported in all ESC’s.
 This will allow you to rule out whether it’s a protocol related issue.

 You can change ESC protocol in the Configuration tab.

-You can forget about ESC calibration if you are running DShot.
-But if you are not, then you should calibrate your ESC’s.
+You don’t need to calibrate ESC if you are running DShot.
+But if you are not (like PWM, Oneshot or Multishot), then you should calibrate your ESC’s.

 If one or multiple ESC’s in your quadcopter are not calibrated properly, they could have an later starting point than others.
 Usually it can cause some performance issues, not as bad as making the quad to flip out at takeoff, but it’s worth checking.